 1 | Mar 12, 1940 | 18 | Melody Johnson | Win | KO4 |

-Charles made his debut against Melody Johnson at the age of 18 on March 12, 1940, defeating Johnson via 4th round KO.
+Charles made his professional boxing debut against Melody Johnson at the age of 18 on March 12, 1940, defeating Johnson via 4th round KO.
 He went on to win 16 more consecutive fights after the debut, which included 7 wins via stoppage.

-Charles had his first world title fight at the age of 27 on June 22, 1949 after 68 professional fights, against Jersey Joe Walcott for the heavyweight NBA (vacant) title.
+He had his first world title fight at the age of 27 on June 22, 1949 after 68 professional fights, against Jersey Joe Walcott for the heavyweight NBA (vacant) title.
 He defeated Walcott via 15 round unanimous decision to become the heavyweight champion of the world.

-He was a one-time unified heavyweight world champion, and won one world title at heavyweight.
+Ezzard Charles was a one-time unified heavyweight world champion, and won one world title at heavyweight.
 For all the details about Charles' world title wins and defenses refer to "Ezzard Charles World Titles".

 His last professional fight was a non-title bout against Alvin Green at 38 years of age, on September 1, 1959.
 Charles lost the fight via 10 round unanimous decision.